-You've also done the first step of the release management process, which follows.
+You've also done the first step of the following release management process.

 Manage the template app release

-Before you release this template app publicly, you want to make sure it's ready to go.
-Power BI has created the release management pane, where you can follow and inspect the full app release path.
+Before you release the template app publicly, you want to make sure it's ready.
+In the Power BI release management pane, you can follow and inspect the full app release path.
 You can also trigger the transition from stage to stage.
 The common stages are:

-- Generate test app: for testing within your organization only.
+- Generate a test app for testing within your organization only.

-- Promote the test package to pre-production stage: test outside of your organization.
+- Promote the test package to pre-production stage and test outside of your organization.

-- Promote pre-production package to Production: production version.
+- Promote the pre-production package to the production version in Production.

-- Delete any package or start over from previous stage.
+- Delete any package or start over from a previous stage.